uohzxela/ex_format/README.md

 # ex_format

-> `ex_format` is still in alpha.
-If you run into any problems, please [report them](https://github.com/uohzxela/ex_format/issues).
->
-> **The format produced by ex_format may change significantly before the 1.0.0 release.**  If this will cause problems for you, please refrain from using ex_format during the alpha- and beta-test periods.

-`ex_format` formats Elixir source code according to a standard set of rules based on the [elixir-style-guide](https://github.com/lexmag/elixir-style-guide).
+ExFormat formats Elixir source code according to a standard set of rules based on the [elixir-style-guide](https://github.com/lexmag/elixir-style-guide).
 It tries its best to accommodate the user's intent by preserving intended layout and syntax.

 ## Running locally